--> International Association for Computer Information Systems

 Doctoral Student Papers

-IACIS welcomes papers written by doctoral students.
-Submitted doctoral papers will be subject to the same review process as regular papers and must be submitted before the deadline.
-All doctoral student papers accepted by the reviewers will be scheduled for presentation and published in Issues in Information Systems - please view IIS at http://iacis.org/iis/iis.php.
-The submitted papers will be evaluated and judged and the Best Doctoral Paper will be given an award at the Award's Ceremony luncheon during the conference.
+IACIS welcomes papers authored by doctoral students.
+Submitted doctoral papers will undergo the same review process as regular papers and must be submitted before the deadline.
+All doctoral student papers accepted by reviewers will be scheduled for presentation and published in the Issues in Information Systems journal.
+The submitted papers will be evaluated and judged, and the Best Doctoral Paper will be selected and awarded at the conference's Awards Ceremony luncheon.

 Registration Fee